GeorgeWere/georgewere.github.io/cheat-sheet.md

 ## INITIAL RECON
 ### Enumerate smb

-run `cme` to get some type of a burner
+Run `cme` to get some type of a burner

 ```console
 cme smb 'ip'